abbad/TicTacToe/README.md

 System Architecture
 -----

-The app uses regular MVC patter (model, view controller).
+The app uses regular MVC pattern (model, view controller).
 Python and Javascript are the main languages for this app.
 Mysql DB is for server.

-Two apps are written account and tictactoe, this is only for the future if someone wants to expand the app the design will let you without any problems and it will keep it simple and modular.